ZhanHeshen/ZOT/README.md

 # How to use
 ## Prepare
-The Python environment can be set up using Anaconda with the provided environment.yml file.

-The environment can be setup by the provided `requirements.txt` file
+The environment can be set up by the provided `requirements.txt` file

 `pip install requirements.txt`